TChilderhose/protonmail-bridge-docker/README.md

 # protonmail-bridge-docker

-*Note: Currently no patches are needed for K-9 with `v3.0.x` which implments a new proton's own IMAP system.
+*Note: Currently no patches are needed for K-9 with `v3.0.x` which implments proton's own IMAP system.
 Additionally, [K-9 has joined Thunderbird](https://k9mail.app/2022/06/13/K-9-Mail-and-Thunderbird.html), which one of the main roadmap goals is to improve IMAP.
 Once `v3.0.x` of the bridge is offically released, this repo will most likely be archived in favour of [shenxn/protonmail-bridge-docker](https://github.com/shenxn/protonmail-bridge-docker).*

 This repo is heavily based on the [shenxn/protonmail-bridge-docker](https://github.com/shenxn/protonmail-bridge-docker) repo with some patches to allow [K-9 Mail](https://github.com/k9mail/k-9) support.
 For now it only supports the `amd64` architecture.